ArslanYM/StarterHive/web/README.md

 ```
 npm install
 ```
-This will download and install all the necessary packages specified in the project's package.json file.
+This will download and install all the packages specified in the project's package.json file.

 ### Step 5: Create a New Branch
 Create a new branch to work on your changes.
 It is recommended to create a branch with a descriptive name that reflects the purpose of your changes.
 Use the following command to create a new branch: